glitchedgitz/cook/README.md

 # ULTIMATE USAGE
-Too overpower?
+Too overpowered?
 But everyday you came accross weird BB stuff, like a big json file from target?
 May be you want to extract, join, merge or whatever.
 You can use cook smartly as per your usecase.

 ## Real life usage example:
 As BBH, we came arross JSON file often.
 YOu may be you read find wordlist to save in your collection.